 The fact that Fuji’s 16mm f1.4 has such a wide f1.4 maximum aperture makes it a bit unique among wide-angle lenses.
 Since wide-angle lenses are often used for landscapes and stopped down to lower apertures to maximum in-focus area and sharpness, it’s not that common you’ll see a wide-angle lens offering an f1.4 aperture.

-This wide aperature produces pleasing bokeh (as seen below), and it’s minimum focusing distance of 15cm or 6 inches according to Fujifilm's official specs .
+This wide aperature produces a shallow depth of field and pleasing bokeh (as seen below), and it’s minimum focusing distance of 15cm or 6 inches according to Fujifilm's official specs .

 It’s been called a “pseudo-macro” because of how close you can focus with this lens!